-Rovers strengthened their defensive ranks with the signing of Matthew Kilgallon on a free transfer from Sunderland in July 2013.
+Rovers strengthened their defensive ranks with the signing of Matt Kilgallon on a two-year deal, for a free transfer from Sunderland in July 2013.

-A highly-rated youngster, Kilgallon started his career with Leeds United, progressing quickly through their Academy before making his debut as an 18-year-old in their 4-1 UEFA Cup win over Hapoel Tel Aviv in November 2002.
+A highly-rated youngster, Kilgallon started his career with Leeds United, progressing quickly through their Academy to make his debut as an 18-year-old in November 2002.

 In January 2007, Kilgallon made the move to South Yorkshire, signing for Sheffield United in a £1.75m deal and after three successful years with the Blades, which included 126 appearances and four goals, Kilgallon joined Premier League side Sunderland in January 2010.